Elsewhere on Ulster

 In a group setting, neurotypical and neurodiverse people will have different experiences.
 Here are some ways to help make working in a group more inclusive:

-While Belbin group roles can offer a structured way to understand diverse behaviors, it is important to recognise that people display a combination of behaviors, so it is not always possible to easily identify one dominant behavioral type.
+While Belbin group roles can offer a structured way to understand diverse behaviours, it is important to recognise that people display a combination of behaviours, so it is not always possible to easily identify one dominant behavioural type.

-It can, however, offer new groups or teams the opportunity to reflect on their behaviors and focus on their self-awareness to better understand how behaviors can impact group dynamics and performance.
+It can, however, offer new groups or teams the opportunity to reflect on their behaviours and focus on their self-awareness to better understand how behaviours can impact group dynamics and performance.

 Consider using Belbin's Group Roles to enhance the effectiveness of group work, plus it can be fun trying to establish which role you best fit.